UXTesting/iOS_UXEample/README.md

 4. Shake to end your recording.

-5. Go to UXTesting website to view the results with your account.
+5. Go to UXTesting website > Apps > Your App > Videos to view the results with your account.

 <br>